vsbpan/spat_1f_noise/README.md

     * `cleaned_data/events/` Houses `.csv` files on the location and associated metadata at each time point for each caterpillar.
 Called by `fetch_events()`.
 Named after each trial ID.
     * `cleaned_data/data_dicts/` Houses `data_dict` class objects that represents a cleaned and formatted version of the Mask-R-CNN output of each frame. `data_dict` objects are at the center of all data analyses and are supported by various S3 methods.
 The `.rds` files are called by `fetch_data_dict()`.
 Named after each trial ID.
     * `consumption_mask_derivative.csv` Results from end of experiment herbivory masks.
-    * `event_derivative.csv` Results from movement tracks and ISSF fits.
+    * `event_derivative*.csv` Results from movement tracks and iSSF fits with different structures.
+The master file is a merged version of the different outputs.
-    * `SEM_sim*.csv` Simulation results from `SEM_pred_coef()` for each bootstrap refit of the data.
-Basically the results of total effects through certain paths or after removing certain nodes.
     * `sus_frames_list.rds` A list of frames for each rep for which they are flagged as having false head movements.

 * `data_processing/` Houses various scripts used to complete certain computer vision / data processing goals.